skdelphix/maskdocs/docs/Getting_Started/Prerequisites.md

 the Delphix Engine will not stall while waiting for the ESX server to page in the engine’s memory.

-!!! tip "TIP - Do not allocate all memory to the Delphix Engine"
+!!! tip "TIP - Do not allocate all memory to the Delphix VM"

     Never allocate all available physical memory to the Delphix VM.
 You must set aside memory for the ESX Server to perform hypervisor activities before you assign memory to Delphix and other VMs.
 The default ESX minimum free memory requirement is 6% of total RAM.
 When free memory falls below 6%, ESX starts swapping out the Delphix guest OS.
 We recommend leaving about 8-10% free to avoid swapping

     For example, when running on an ESX Host with 512GB of physical memory, allocate no more than 470GB (92%) to the Delphix VM (and all other VMs on that host).

+#### Storage

-#### Delphix Engine System Disk Storage
+##### System Disk

+The minimum recommended storage size of the System Disk (rpool) is 300 GB.

+The System Disk may need to be substantially larger if masking jobs use the bulk data option.
+The actual size will depend on the amount of bulk data being masked.

+The VMFS volume must be located on shared storage in order to use vMotion and HA features.

-The minimum recommended storage on the Delphix Engine System Disk is 300GB.
-The System disk may need to be substantially larger if bulk logging will be enabled.
-The actual size will depend on the data being masked.
-The VMDK for the Delphix Engine system disk storage is often created in the same VMFS volume as the Delphix VM definition.
-In that case, the datastore must have sufficient space to hold the Delphix VM configuration, the VMDK for the system disk, and a paging area if a memory reservation was not enabled for the Delphix Engine.
+The VMDK for the System Disk is often created in the same VMFS volume as the Delphix VM definition.
+In that case, the datastore must have sufficient space to hold the VMDK for the System Disk and the Delphix VM definition.

+##### Configuration Disk(s)

+The minimum recommended storage size of the Configuration Volume (domain0) is 50 GB.

 ## AWS EC2 Platform